Guide for Python Package Authors & Maintainers#

 6. The Review Begins#

-If your package meets minimal criteria for being reviewed it may then be given to an editor with appropriate domain experience to manage the review process.
+If your package meets the minimal criteria for being reviewed, it may then be given to an editor with appropriate domain experience to manage the review process.
 That editor will assign 2-3 reviewers to review your package.
 Reviewers will be asked to provide review feedback as comments on your issue within 3 weeks.
-Reviewers also can open issues in your package repository.
+Reviewers can also open issues in your package repository.
 We prefer issues that link back to the review as they document changes made to your package that were triggered by our review process.

 7. Response to Reviews#

 You should respond to reviewers’ comments within 2 weeks of the last-submitted review.
 You can make updates to your package at any time.
 We encourage ongoing conversations between authors and reviewers.
-See the guide for package reviewers for more details about reviewers engagement with package maintainers during a review.
+See the guide for package reviewers for more details about reviewers’ engagement with package maintainers during a review.

 8. Acceptance into pyOpenSci#

-Once the reviewers are happy with changes that you’ve made to the package, the editor will review everything and accept your package into the pyOpenSci ecosystem.
+Once the reviewers are happy with the changes that you’ve made to the package, the editor will review everything and accept your package into the pyOpenSci ecosystem.
 Congratulations!
 You are almost done!

 My Package is Approved, Now What?#